 Dear Ingrid Bergman, may you have a wonderful heavenly 100th birthday!

 This article was part of The Wonderful Ingrid Bergman Blogathon hosted by my own blog.
 I invite you to read all the other great entries:

 I know you’ve all been waiting for this!
 Well, here it is, my top 50 favourite actresses (you know how I love top list)!
-Of course it may change some day, number 34 might become number 33, but that will give you a general idea for the moment (and a ton of beautiful pictures).
-Of course, if your favourite actress is not on the list, it’s not because I don’t like her (!), but maybe because I haven’t seen some of her movies yet or not enough or maybe she’s number 55 or maybe she hasn’t conquer me yet.
+Of course, it may change someday, number 34 might become number 33, but that will give you a general idea for the moment (and a ton of beautiful pictures).
+Of course, if your favourite actress is not on the list, it’s not because I don’t like her (!), but maybe because I haven’t seen some of her movies yet or not enough or maybe she’s number 55 or maybe I just don’t like her.
 This is a very subjective top, so it’s possible that your favourite actress might be my number 40, but just want you to know that I love all the actresses in this top, otherwise they wouldn’t be part of the top!

 1- Audrey Hepburn